danielstocks/jQuery-Collapse/README.md

 # jQuery Collapse

 A lightweight and flexible jQuery plugin that allows you to collapse content.
 A feature also known as 'progressive disclosure'.

-jQuery Collapse is tested agaisnt the latest version of jQuery but requires at least jQuery 1.7.0 or newer.
+jQuery Collapse is tested agaisnt the latest version of jQuery but requires at least jQuery 1.7.0.

-Enjoy!

 ## Features